openpnp/openpnp/Machine-Axes.md

 3. Set the Machine Controls' Distance to the lowest (0.01mm).
 4. Choose the **DirectionalCompensation** method.
 5. Start with an Offset of zero (and Apply).
 6. Step in one direction and observe.
-The axis motor micro-step (or analogous, see also **Resolution [Driver Units]** below) will determine if the machine steps at all and how often.
+The axis motor micro-step (or analogous) and the **Resolution [Driver Units]** defined earlier, will determine if the machine steps at all and how often.
 Stop, when a step was clearly visible.
   If your micro-stepping is < 0.01mm i.e. so fine that each step is moving the image, then just stop anywhere.
   If your micro-stepping is a non-integral multiple of 0.01mm then there may be smaller and larger steps, stop after a smaller step.
 7. Now immediately reverse the direction.
 Count how many times you must step back, before the camera image starts to move in the other direction.